Larry Hall (criminal)

-Larry DeWayne Hall (born December 11, 1962) is an American kidnapper, rapist, murderer, and suspected serial killer.
-An aficionado of the American Revolution and Civil War, Hall traveled around the Midwest for historical reenactments and is believed to have abducted, raped, tortured, and murdered dozens of girls and women.
+Larry DeWayne Hall (born December 11, 1962) is an American kidnapper, alleged rapist, murderer, and suspected serial killer.
+An aficionado of the American Revolution and Civil War, Hall traveled around the Midwest for historical reenactments and is believed to have abducted, raped, tortured, and murdered dozens of girls and women; however, he has never been convicted for any murders.

 Hall came to police attention after the discovery of a 15-year-old's remains in November 1993, and was convicted of her kidnapping.
 He later confessed to that and an additional murder, though recanted his confessions of both crimes.
 Since his arrest, Hall has confessed to more than thirty-five murders, recanting them all.
-However, authorities believe he could be responsible for the deaths and disappearances of between forty and fifty young women, which would place him among the most prolific serial killers in American history.
+However, he has also confessed to murders where he was ruled out as a suspect or gave false location for buried bodies, making his claims dubious.
+Nevertheless, some authorities believe he could be responsible for the deaths and disappearances of between forty and fifty young women, which would place him among the most prolific serial killers in American history.

 Early life and education

-Larry DeWayne Hall was born in Wabash, Indiana, on December 11, 1962, to parents Robert Hall, a gravedigger at Wabash's Falls Cemetery, and Aera Hall.
-He spent his first few days in a neonatal intensive care unit due to lack of oxygen after his twin brother Gary "fed on him in the womb" in a monochorionic pregnancy.
+Larry DeWayne Hall was born in Wabash, Indiana, on December 11, 1962, to parents Robert Hall, a gravedigger at Wabash's Falls Cemetery, and his wife.
+Larry has an identical twin brother, Gary.
+There are some reports that Larry was deprived of oxygen at birth and spent several days in a neonatal intensive care unit.

 Hall and his brother Gary attended West Ward Elementary School, where Hall displayed antisocial behavior and struggled academically due to his low IQ.
 According to Gary, Hall did not form platonic or romantic relationships.
-Despite his brother's efforts to be a positive influence, Hall tried to kill him several times.
+Despite his brother's efforts to be a positive influence, Hall allegedly tried to kill him several times.
 Hall was often teased throughout school for his learning difficulties, in addition to his frequent night terrors, various speech impediments, and bedwetting.

-At age 12, Larry began digging graves with his father, which desensitized him to the presence of human cadavers and resulted in him stealing valuables from the coffins.
+At age 12, Larry began digging graves with his father, which desensitized him to the presence of human cadavers.
+He allegedly stole from the coffins, possibly at his father's direction.
 Larry's father lost his job when his aggressive alcoholism caused him to put cadavers in the wrong gravesites, forcing the family to leave the house allocated for them in the cemetery and move to a shack with just one bedroom.

 At the age of 15, Larry and his brother were both arrested for breaking the windows of a downtown storefront.
 Larry is also suspected of committing additional acts of arson, burglary, and other petty crimes during his adolescence.
 After high school, Larry got a job as a janitor and began traveling around the country to take part in American Civil War re-enactments.